armijnhemel/devicecode/doc/design_fcc_downloads.md

 Devices coming onto the US market need to have approval from the [FCC][fcc] before they are allowed to be sold.
 The FCC test reports are available online and often include pictures of the device (including internal pictures of the board), as well as manuals of the devices, and so on.

+## Why not just provide the documents?

-Data created for and published by the US government is public domain so it can be redownloaded, mined and remixed (it should be noted that this does most likely not extend to any data provided by the manufacturer such as manuals, leaflets, and so on).
+Data created for and published by the US government is public domain so it can be redownloaded, mined and remixed but this does most likely not extend to any data provided by the manufacturer such as manuals, leaflets, and so on.
+This is why instead of providing the data directly scripts to download the data are provided.

 ## FCC ids